The food capital of Wales

 Spend the night

-Whitebrook has rooms on site and there are self-catering properties beside the Walnut Tree if you can’t bear to tear yourself too far from their respective kitchens.
-The Angel Hotel, Abergavenny has been named one of the 100 top hotels in the UK while both The Bell at Skenfrith and the Llanthony Priory Hotel are included in the Good Hotel Guide.
+Whitebrook has rooms on site.
+The Angel Hotel, Abergavenny has been named one of the 100 top hotels in the UK while The Bell at Skenfrith is included in the Good Hotel Guide.

 Prefer sleeping under the stars?
 Hidden Valley Yurts boasts a small group of streamside Mongolian Yurts.
-Other quirky options include the luxury Alachigh tents at Penhein Glamping and family-friendly canvas tents at Seven Hills Hideaway.
+Other quirky options include the luxury Alachigh tents at Penhein Glamping.